 Biographical Sketch -- Daniel J. Power

 Daniel J. Power is a Professor of Information Systems and Management at the College of Business Administration at the University of Northern Iowa, Cedar Falls, Iowa.
 He is also the editor of DSSResources.COM, the Web-based knowledge repository about computerized decision support and analytics, the editor of PlanningSkills.COM, and the editor of Decision Support (DSS) News, a bi-weekly e-newsletter with a global readership first published in May 2000.

-Professor Power is the founding Editor-in-Chief of the Journal of the Midwest Association for Information Systems (http://jmwais.org/), is an Associate Editor of the Journal of Business Analytics, was a founding Senior Editor of the Oxford Research Encyclopedia of Business and Management, was the founding section editor of the ISWorld pages on Decision Support Systems Research and was founding Chair of the Association for Information Systems Special Interest Group on Decision Support and Analytics (SIG DSA, previously SIG DSS).
+Professor Power is the founding and current Editor-in-Chief of the Journal of the Midwest Association for Information Systems (http://jmwais.org/), is an Associate Editor of the Journal of Business Analytics, was a founding Senior Editor of the Oxford Research Encyclopedia of Business and Management, was the founding section editor of the ISWorld pages on Decision Support Systems Research, and was founding Chair of the Association for Information Systems Special Interest Group on Decision Support and Analytics (SIG DSA, previously SIG DSS).
 Power was the founding President of the Midwest United States Chapter of the Association for Information Systems (MWAIS, http://mwais.org/).
 Also, he was a blogger and expert on the Business Intelligence Network.